The Baby Registry Checklist For All Your Must-Haves

 15. Activity play mat

 An activity mat is an ideal place for your baby to perfect her hand-eye coordination skills.
 She’ll have fun batting at its dangling toys, listening to music, and checking herself out in reflective surfaces.
 The soft mat is also a good spot for tummy time or for her to practice rolling over.
-This Baby Einstein Caterpillar & Friends Play Gym is just under $65 on Amazon — and pretty darn cute, if you ask me.
+This Baby Einstein 4-in-1 Kickin' Tunes Music and Language Discovery Activity Play Gym is just under $50 on Amazon — and pretty darn cute, if you ask me.

 16. Baby Monitor